Floydlang/floyd/Docs/Floyd Systems.md

 **Task** - this is a work item that takes usually approx 0.5 - 10 ms to execute and has an end.
 The runtime generates these when it wants to run map() elements in parallel.
 All tasks in the entire container are schedueled together.

+Notice: map() and supermap() shares threads with other mechanisms in the Floyd runtime.
+This mean that even if your tasks cannot be distributed to all execution units, other things going on can fill those execution gaps with other work.